Date:

 Link Ray

 "Fifties rock was pretty clean...
-And all of a sudden this guy in a leather jacket shows up and plays this loud chord that practically rips your eyebrows off your face!
-It was extremely aggressive, but that's what paved the way for the next level of rock and roll..."
+All of a sudden this guy in a leather jacket comes along and plays this loud chord that practically pulls your eyebrows off your face!
+It was extremely aggressive, but that's what paved the way for the next level of rock 'n' roll..."

-This song was first performed in January 1958 year.
+This composition was first performed in January 1958 of the year.
 Ray and his band The Wraymen literally stunned the audience during a spontaneous interpretation...
-The drummer set the beat, Ray joined him with three chords, and his other brother and bandmate turned the mic into an amp!
+The drummer set the beat, Ray joined him with three chords, and his other brother and bandmate plugged the microphone into the amp!
 From memory Linka:

 "The speakers are wheezing and I'm playing really hard...
-The teenagers are starting to crowd in, throwing themselves on stage...
-My brother Doug got off the drums and started laughing his ass off.
-He said: "You know, you played here all night and the teenagers weren't paying the slightest bit of attention, and now one tune is driving them crazy..."
+Teenagers start crowding in, rushing the stage...
+My brother Doug got off the drums and started laughing until he fell over.
+He said: "You know, you've been playing here all night and the teenagers haven't paid the slightest attention, and now one tune is driving them crazy..."

-Knowing how much this song influenced the music scene of the late 1950s, Michael Molenda sincerely envied those lucky people who were in the audience that night and could be the first to hear that great, distorted and ominous chord.
+Knowing how much of an impact this song had on the music scene of late 1950-х, Michael Molenda sincerely envied those lucky people who were in the audience that night and could be the first to hear this great, distorted and ominous chord.

 The secret of sound